Miguel Reisinho (footballer, born 1999): Club career

+Mamelodi Sundowns

+In September 2025 he signed for South African Premiership side Mamelodi Sundowns.
+Reisinho was sent off in his debut in the 2025 Carling Knockout Cup round of 16 match after just six minutes on the field.

 International career

 From under-18 to under-20 level, Reisinho earned 12 caps for Portugal.
 His only appearance for the final one of those teams was on 30 January 2019, as a substitute in a 3–0 friendly win over Cape Verde in Covilhã.

 Personal life

 Reisinho's father, also named Miguel, was a footballer who represented teams such as F.C.
 Penafiel and Paços de Ferreira.